-The UW Master of Science in Technology Innovation program is preparing the next generation of innovators in connected devices.
+The UW Master of Science in Technology Innovation program is preparing the next generation of innovators.
 Our graduates will possess the technical and design thinking skills and business confidence to launch their own start-up or join a new venture team at an established company or nonprofit.

 The MSTI is an interdisciplinary degree offered by a group of leading UW faculty from the following UW departments and schools, in partnership with the Global Innovation Exchange: